hassanAndro/Delack/README.md

 # Delack
-Delack is an android base prototype application from where you can delete all slack files at once .
+Delack is an android base prototype application from where you can delete all slack files at once using slack apis.